endernewton/iter-reason/README.md

   - This is the authors' implementation of the system described in the paper, not an official Google product.
   - Right now:
     - The available reasoning module is based on convolutions and spatial memory.
+    - For simplicity, the released code uses the tensorflow default `crop_and_resize` operation, rather than the customized one reported in the paper (right now I find the default one is actually better by ~1%).
     - Stay tuned with more updates on the graph based reasoning modules.

 ### Prerequisites